 How To Find A House Plan For Your Dream Home?

 There are so many sources for finding plans online.
 However, you do want to refer back to the last 3 steps.
 First, make sure it includes all of your Must Have List.
-Next, does this style home work well with my location?
+Next, does this style of home work well with my location?
 And most importantly, is it truly my dream home?
 Will I be happy here forever?

 You Can Design Your Own Plan

-Fear not, I designed my plan approximately 100 times on graph paper.
-Then armed with my favorite exterior pics and my final design, I hired a draftsman to draw the house plan according to required specifications.
+Fear not; I designed my plan approximately 100 times on graph paper.
+Then armed with my favorite exterior pics and my final design, I hired a draftsman to draw the house plan according to the required specifications.
 Things like will this wall support that ceiling become important and are beyond my amateur capabilities.